-- 1. Any individual or organization in California may submit an application.
-The research must be conducted primarily in California.
-We welcome investigators from community organizations, public or privately-owned corporations and other businesses, volunteer health organizations, health maintenance organizations, hospitals, laboratories, research institutions, colleges, and universities.
-The primary residence of the principal investigator must be in California. - We encourage researchers new to breast cancer to apply.
-We recommend that applicants who have limited experience in scientific research or in scientific grant-writing collaborate with established breast cancer researchers in order to maximize specificity and impact on breast cancer. - 3.
-Re-submissions and previously funded PIs: All awards are open to re-submission from any two previous grant cycles.
-Any resubmission for IDEA and Translational Research Awards must go through the LOI process.
-Previously funded PIs are eligible to apply for new projects with distinct aims from the previous CBCRP grants. - 4.
-Multiple applications and grant limits: A PI may submit more than one application, but each must have unique specific aims.
+Who May Apply Conditions of Awards 1.
+Any individual or organization in California may submit an 1.
+All grant recipients must satisfy the standard requirements application.
+The research must be conducted primarily in for receiving an award or modified requirements, if appropriate, California.
+We welcome investigators from community as determined by the University of California.
+These organizations, public or privately-owned corporations and other requirements include fiscal management, accounting practices, businesses, volunteer health organizations, health maintenance liability insurance, bonding, indemnification of the UC Regents, organizations, hospitals, laboratories, research institutions, non-discrimination in employment, and assurances regarding the colleges, and universities.
+The primary residence of the principal treatment of animal or human subjects.
+Applicants do not have to investigator must be in California. meet these requirements at the time an application is reviewed, but no grant will be awarded until they are satisfied.
+2. We encourage researchers new to breast cancer to apply.
+We sacho giant will be awarded and they are satisfied. recommend that applicants who have limited experience in scientific 2.
+Assurances - Human Material and Animal Subjects: research or in scientific grant-writing collaborate with established Approvals for use of human material and animal research subjects breast cancer researchers in order to maximize specificity and are not required at the time of application.
+Applicants are impact on breast cancer. encouraged to apply to the appropriate board or committee as soon as possible in order to expedite the start of the project, and you must 3.
+Re-submissions and previously funded PIs: All awards are open do so before or within 21 days of notification that an award has been 1 , to re-submission from any two previous grant cycles.
+Any resubmission for IDEA Awards must go through the LOI process.
+Previously funded PIs are eligible to apply for new projects with distinct aims from the previous CBCRP grants.

+- 4. Multiple applications and grant limits: A PI may submit more than one application, but each must have unique specific aims.
 A PI is limited to a maximum of two (2) grants either as PI or co-PI, and these must be in different award types.
-Program Directed and Policy Initiative funding are not included in this limit.
-A PI may have more than one Initiative grant in a year. - 5.
-University of California Campus Employees: In accord with University of California policy, investigators who are University employees and who receive any part of their salary through the University must submit grant proposals through their campus contracts and grants office ("Policy on the Requirement to Submit
+Program Directed Initiative, Policy Initiative, CRC Planning Grants and Conference award funding are not included in this limit.
+A PI may have more than one Initiative award in a year. - 5.
+University of California Campus Employees: In accord with University of California policy, investigators who are University employees and who receive any part of their salary through the University must submit grant proposals through their campus contracts and grants office ("Policy on the Requirement to Submit Proposals and to Receive Awards for Grants and Contracts through the University," Office of the President, December 15, 1994).
+Exceptions must be approved by the UC campus where the investigator is employed.